Affordable Housing OptionsTypes of housing

 Rental vouchers help low-income households rent private market apartments.
 Vouchers give you a set amount to go toward rent.
 You pay for any rent over that amount.
 The only voucher program accepting applications right now is the VASH program for veterans.

-This program creates and maintains affordable housing for middle- and moderate-income households.
-Depending on the home, there are different requirements.
-The Boston Planning & Development Agency runs this program.Interested in an income-restricted rental?
+This program creates and maintains affordable rental and home ownership opportunities for middle- and moderate-income households.
+The Boston Planning & Development Agency runs this program.Neighborhood homes initiative

 Private market tips